microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

 ![Hover Today Background.](images/HoverTodayBackground.png)

-### Showcasing the TodayPressedBackground property - current date is pressed
+### Showcasing the TodayPressedBackground property

 The value of the `TodayPressedBackground` property is used when the user clicks/taps the current date: